-On April 5, we announced five meetings, three of which have already occurred in North Carolina.
-The two remaining South Carolina meeting locations and times have been confirmed, and an additional meeting in the Hickory/Morganton area for the Catawba River Basin northwest of Charlotte has been added.
+On April 5, we announced five meetings, five of which have already occurred in North Carolina and South Carolina.
+Two additional meetings in the Hickory/Morganton, NC area and Rock Hill, SC area have been scheduled.

 The proposed modification to the IBT Certificate is a necessary and long-planned step to address the growing water needs of our region.
 It seeks to adjust the authorized amount of water transfer from the Catawba-Wateree Basin to the Rocky River Subbasin of the Yadkin-Pee Dee River Basin, ensuring a sustainable and reliable water supply in areas that are seeing increasing water demand.
 Many communities have interbasin transfers of water, sewer, and even stormwater.
 Charlotte is no different and needs to be able to direct allocated water resources to areas that require it.